 What Is a SWOT Analysis?

-A SWOT analysis is a simple but powerful framework that evaluates a business from four perspectives: strengths, weaknesses, opportunities, and threats.
+A SWOT analysis is a framework that evaluates a business’ strengths, weaknesses, opportunities, and threats.
+The acronym "SWOT" stands for these four factors.
+Performing a SWOT analysis can help you make better business decisions.

 - What’s working for your business (strengths)